Protect your Android against ransomware with Avast One

 Meanwhile, Cerber’s developers are freed from the burden of having to plan and execute their attacks.
 No contact information to harvest, no phishing emails to create, no financial details to worry about.
 With Cerber offered as RaaS, all they need to do is sit back and collect.
 The ease of this arrangement is all the more reason why you should take extra steps to protect yourself.

 Cerber and other ransomware strains are showing no signs of slowing down, and with the RaaS model, the door is wide open to more and more attacks.
-Arm yourself with the comprehensive cybersecurity protection of Avast Free Antivirus.
+Arm yourself with the comprehensive cybersecurity protection of Avast One.
 Our anti-malware suite keeps you protected on all fronts, leaving no entry points for sneaky ransomware attacks.
 Join over 400 million users around the world in choosing an industry-leading antivirus.